Judy Hanazawa, Gim Wong and Grace Thompson – Chinese-Canadian head tax and Japanese-Canadian Redress advocates and veterans – photo Todd Wong

 The Chinese Canadian head tax campaign brought a lot of Chinese Canadian pioneers and pioneer descendants together with immigrants both recent and older.

 I first met Victoria Yip, when she participated in the 1986 “Saltwater City exhibit” chaired by Paul Yee.
 Victoria had loaned her Chinese costumes for display for the exhibit.
 She also attended the 1996 Saltwater City planning committee reunion that I organized with David Wong.
-Victoria Yip and my grandmother Mabel Mar sat together.
-Everybody marvelled that these two women could look so well at 85 and 86 years old.
+Victoria Yip and my grand mother sat together.
+Everybody marveled that these two women could look so well at 85 and 86 years old.

 The The Yip Sang Family is one of Canada’s most famous and well-known Chinese-Canadian families.
 There is a display of items featured at the “Generations to Generations” display at the Chinese Cultural Centre Museum and Archives.
 It was reading about the Yip family reunion that helped inspire me to create reunion dinners for the Rev. Chan Family in 1999 and 2000

 CCNC Statement On The Passing of Three Community Leaders

 Toronto .
 CCNC National President Colleen Hua issued the following statement on the passing of Mr. James Marr, Mrs. Victoria Yip and Mr. Ying Hope: